 Van life: Why a cast iron pot has a place in your road trips

-When you set off in a van, you quickly learn one thing: every object must truly have its function and find its place.
+When you go on a van trip, you quickly learn one thing: every item must truly have its function and its place.

-In just a few square meters, you don't keep what's useless.
+In a few square meters, you don't keep what's unnecessary.
 You choose simple, sturdy, and, if possible, versatile equipment.
-And when it comes to *van life* cooking, the question always comes back: how to cook well without cluttering up?
+And when it comes to *van life* cooking, the question always comes up: how to cook well without cluttering up?

-Many start with a classic logic: a saucepan, a frying pan, a gas stove, a few accessories.
+Many start with a classic setup: a saucepan, a frying pan, a gas stove, a few accessories.
 Then, with time, needs become clearer.
-They are less looking to replicate an apartment kitchen than to cook differently: more simply, with less equipment, and by prioritizing autonomy as much as possible.
+You seek less to replicate an apartment kitchen and more to cook differently: more simply, with less equipment, and by prioritizing autonomy as much as possible.

 This is where an old utensil, long used for nomadic cooking, becomes surprisingly suitable again: the three-legged cast iron cauldron.

 Van in the mountains.
-Van Life and autonomy with wood fire cooking
+Van Life and autonomy with wood-fired cooking

 ⏱ Estimated reading time: ~ 7 minutes